werdexd/Website/README.md

 > * Quick online search with Google
 > * Basic information about me

+I tried to protect the main branch.
+Really hope it works.

 __This Website was made by a begginer__